bradfrost/atomic-design/chapter-5.md

 {% include figure.html src="../images/fpo.png" caption="Spectrum of design system users" %}

-One of the biggest advantages of establishing a sound design system is that it allows organizations to scale best practices.
+One of the biggest advantages of establishing a thoughtful design system is that it allows organizations to scale best practices.
 If all those best practices — responsiveness, accessibility, performance, UX, ergonomics, and so on — are baked into the system's UI patterns, users can simply plug in the patterns and reap the rewards.
-This means design system users don't have to be senior-level designers or developers to produce good work; the design system serves as quality control to help users apply best practices regardless of each person's skill level.
+This means design system users don't have to be senior-level designers or developers to produce good work; the design system serves as quality control vehicle that helps users apply best practices regardless of each person's skill level.

 ### Design system team makeup
 **A cross-disciplinary team should be established in order to manage, maintain, and extend the system**.
-All disciplines at an organization — UX designers, visual designers, content strategists, frontend developers, backend developers, product managers, project managers, executives, and other stakeholders — have a unique perspective that can undoubtedly inform and shape the work.
-Incorporating these perspectives into the system is important, but doesn't necessarily require every discipline to  always be actively involved in developing the design system.
+All disciplines at an organization — UX designers, visual designers, content strategists, frontend developers, backend developers, product managers, project managers, executives, and other stakeholders — have unique perspectives that can undoubtedly inform and shape the work.
+Incorporating these perspectives into the design system is important, but doesn't necessarily require every discipline to constantly be involved in developing the design system.

-There will inevitably be disciplines that actively do the work, while other disciplines will take on more of an advisory role.
+There will inevitably be disciplines that actively do the work, while other disciplines may take on more of an advisory role.
 The disciplines responsible for designing and building the user interface — UX designers, visual designers, frontend developers — will likely serve as the hands that do the work and make updates to the design system.
-They should work collaboratively (as detailed in the last chapter) and coordinate with the other disciplines.
+They should work collaboratively (as detailed in the last chapter) and coordinate with the other disciplines to ensure that the system reflects the values and considerations of the entire business.

 Other disciplines may not be the ones actively doing the work, but must be consulted to make sure their perspectives are properly reflected in the system.
 Backend engineers need to make the team aware of any architectural decisions that would affect the frontend UI, executives need to make the team aware of important initiatives that will affect the role and utility of the system, and of course design system users need to coordinate with the makers to ensure the system is serving the needs of individual applications.

 {% include figure.html src="../images/fpo.png" caption="" %}

 ## Make it maintainable
 Many pattern libraries fall into a state of disrepair because the effort required to update patterns and documentation is far too high.
 If a pattern library is difficult and time consuming to update, people will eventually stop updating it and the pattern library will begin its drift into oblivion.
-Making updates to UI patterns and documentation should be as frictionless as possible, so reducing this friction should become a high priority for the team responsible for maintaining it.
+Making updates to UI patterns and documentation should be as frictionless as possible, so reducing this friction should become a high priority for the design system team.
 This involves careful consideration from both a technological and workflow standpoint.

 ### In search of the Holy Grail
 **The design system Holy Grail involves creating an environment where the pattern library and production environment are perfectly in sync**.
 The idea is that you should be able to make a change to a UI pattern and see those changes automatically reflected in both the pattern library and anywhere the pattern is included in production.